raphaelluethy/22HS_IIT21-presentation/slides.md

 ## Design

 - Consistent colors, fonts and spacing
-- Restructured components for a better workflow
+- Restructured page layouts for a better userflow

 ::left::